toddself/dead-package-finder/readme.md

 This walks all the javascript files in a specified directory and uses esprima to find all the `require` statements in them and matches them up against the packages you've declared a dependency on.
 If you have a declared dependency that you're not requiring, it'll tell you that so you can take the appropriate action.

+## iojs only!

+This uses a bunch of ES6 features and so will only work in io.js v2.0.0 and higher.
+But you're like using the latest version, right?

 ## Usage

 ```bash